Table of Contents

 - Regulation or production of neurotransmitters (such as dopamine, norepinephrine, serotonin, and GABA)

-Beyond these products, the gut bacteria contribute significantly to immune health, constituting approximately 70 percent of your immune system’s presence within the gut environment.
+The gut bacteria play a big role in immune health.
+They make up about 70 percent of your immune system in the gut.
 This intricate relationship underscores the pivotal role gut bacteria play in supporting overall immune function.

 Balance between beneficial and harmful bacteria!

 Probiotics serve to restore a healthier equilibrium in the gut microbiome, yet not all probiotics function identically.
-Within the spectrum of good and bad bacteria and other microorganisms, each strain exerts a unique influence on the gut environment.
+Each type of good and bad bacteria affects the gut in its way.
 Even strains within the same species can produce vastly different effects.
 Moreover, individuals may react diversely to the same strain or species of probiotics.

 Wht harmonious relationship with our bacteria is crucial?